Meet Our Team

 Colombo has over 45 years of experience providing technical service, support, and training to customers such as Washington state agencies, universities, citizens, management, and employees.
 He has considerable experience with project, program, and team leadership; strategic planning; budgets; and business development.
 Throughout his career, Colombo has excelled at providing customer-focused services to internal and external customers.

-Prior to his service within energy organizations, Colombo worked for the South Puget Sound Community College and the King County Library System.
+Prior to WSU, he worked in the Washington State Energy Office where he contributed significantly to energy programs, projects, and services for the state, region, and nation.
+Colombo also worked for the South Puget Sound Community College and the King County Library System.

 Matthew Booth